PaulDMooney/css-grid-blog/BLOGPOST.md

 The naive solution to this is to create a full width div, give it a background styling, then put a grid container inside that div.
 Rinse and repeat this process for every section that requires a breakout background.
 This could work, but it's ugly.
 The structure of the html has been compromised to support styling, and it probably puts some tough limitations on how you code your site.

 Our goal is that we want to have a single grid container for the whole site and still have these breakout backgrounds.
-We can achieve this purely in CSS without messing with our html strucure.
+We can achieve this purely in CSS without messing with our html structure.

-The trick is that we use a pseudo element on the element we want to have a breakout background on and then assign some background styling to it.
+The trick is that we use a pseudo element on the element we want to have a breakout background for and then assign some background styling to it.
 Then we stretch that pseudo element out to the edges of the viewport.

 First we start with a class that has a pseudo element positioned behind the content of its parent on the Z-axis:
 ```sass